-Where applicable Safety Training Awards’ Compliance Manager will inform the appropriate regulatory authority of a suspected case or a proven case of malpractice and/or maladministration, which may invalidate the award of a qualification or if it could affect another awarding organisation.
+Where applicable Safety Training Awards’ Head of Compliance and Assurance will inform the appropriate regulatory authority of a suspected case or a proven case of malpractice and/or maladministration, which may invalidate the award of a qualification or if it could affect another awarding organisation.
 We will also keep them informed if we are investigating a large or complex case.

-For more information on Safety Training Awards investigation process please refer to the Safety Training Awards Malpractice and Maladministration Policy on the website, or you can contact us to request a copy.
+For more information on Safety Training Awards’ investigation process please refer to the Safety Training Awards Malpractice and Maladministration Policy on our website, or you can request a copy by contacting us.

 Monitoring and Review

-In addition to the above this policy may change considering operational feedback to ensure our arrangements for dealing with malpractice and/or maladministration remain effective.
+In addition, this policy may be updated in light of operational feedback to ensure our arrangements for dealing with suspected cases of malpractice and maladministration remain effective.